minipadKB/minipad-firmware/README.md

-# minipad-firmware-reloaded
+# minipad-firmware
-The next iteration of the minipad firmware
+Arduino firmware for the wooting-inspired minipad